 Good text clarity, similar to most 1440p monitors.
 You can make text more clear by enabling ClearType (top photo).

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The UltraSharp U2520D has an impressive response time, especially for a 60Hz monitor, which is ideal for console gaming.
 The recommended Overdrive setting is 'Normal' since there's a lot less overshoot than the 'Fast' setting.

 The UltraSharp U2520D has a flicker-free backlight, which helps reduce eye strain.

 The UltraSharp U2520D doesn't have a black frame insertion feature.

 The Dell UltraSharp U2520D is limited to a 60Hz refresh rate.
 It doesn't support any variable refresh rate technology either.
-If you're looking for a gaming monitor with a high refresh rate and VRR support, check out the Dell Alienware AW2521HF.
+If you're looking for a smaller gaming monitor with a high refresh rate and VRR support, check out the Dell Alienware AW2521HF or the ASUS VG246H.

 The UltraSharp U2520D has an extremely low input lag for a 60Hz monitor, similar to the Dell UltraSharp U2721DE.

 Note: the monitor only supports 10-bit HDR over DisplayPort and not HDMI.
 However, we can't test HDR input lag over DisplayPort.